bspaans/bleep/README.md

 ## Known issues

-* Some occasional buffering problems with realtime playback
+* Some occasional buffering problems during realtime playback
 * Minor clicks on note transitions
 * The drums sound like hot garbage